The Top 10 Apple Alarm Sounds for Waking Up

 These are all terrible and offensive and they will wake you ready to fight.
 Whether it’s for-your-goals-and-dreams or with-your-phone, well, only you can tell.

-So in summary, waking up is hard to do.
+Waking up is hard to do.
 If it were easy, these alarms wouldn’t exist.
 And while we can’t convert you into a morning person, we can direct you to the resources and tools that help you wake up well rested.

 Check out our other featured articles below to become one step closer to being the person who wakes up on the right side of the bed each morning.